Miss the background on what the Love Your Hood Challenge is all about? Check it out here.

 Enter the Challenge + Get inspired

-Upload a photo or video to show us how you’re taking on the challenge of shoveling for your neighbors.
+Upload a photo or video to show us how you’re taking on challenge no. 002!

 Miss a challenge?
 Not a problem!
 It’s not too late to complete them and enter for a chance to win the grand prize.